Wildergames/blender-quick-exporter/README.md

 ```

 ### Quickly Find the Right Documentation
+Check the built-in templates first!
+Located at `Text Editor > Templates` - This has a lot of great examples of common functionality.

 When looking for Blender scripting documentation, search for `bpy.{namespace}`.
 This  will usually show scripting pages, instead of usage docs and tuts.

 Also, it seems as if searching for the *namespace* of an class instead of the class's name will sometimes yield better search results!